ellakoa/postcard-poem/content/posts/deal-town.md

 image: /img/derp-cat.jpeg
 metaImage: /img/derp-cat.jpeg
 alt: ???
-poem: |
+poem: |-
-  Old Deal town, not too big and not too small
+  Deal town, not too big and not too small
-  Fronted by pebbles and a low sea wall named alleys lead to charming streets where houses lean and almost meet
+  Fronted by pebbles and a low sea wall
+  Named alleys lead to charming streets
+  Where houses lean and almost meet
-  The town is steeped in villainess mystery and awash with a colourful nautical history
+  The town is steeped in villainous mystery
+  And awash with a colourful nautical history
-  A memorial bandstand where music flows
-  A castle beautifully built In the shape of a rose Fishing boats rest atop the shingle beach
+  Has a castle built in the shape of a rose and a memorial bandstand where music flows
-  Vast skies dominate this most easterly reach
+  Fishing boats sit atop the shingle beach under skies that dominate this most easterly reach
   Deal town once punished and harshly plundered Lovingly nurtured, quaint, delightful and cultured.
 alignPoemLeft: false